charles-uno/charles-uno.github.io/_drafts/2019-04-20-valakut-cycling-simulation.md

     </tr>
 </table>

-The numbers tell more or less the same story as we saw above for Titan Breach.
+The numbers tell more or less the same story as we saw above for Titan Breach. [[Taiga]] and "Slow Taiga" behave similarly.
+The difference comes up about once every 50 games. [[Cinder Glade]] is about halfway between them -- it's only better than "Slow Taiga" about once every 100 games.
+And as the game goes on, the ability to cycle [[Sheltered Thicket]] becomes more and more of an advantage.

 | Land                  | T4   | ≥ T4.5 | ≥ T5   | ≥ T5.5 |
 |:----------------------|:----:|:------:|:------:|:------:|